wistia/nsq-ruby/README.md

 This is automatically called `at_exit`, but it's good practice to close your producers when you're done with them.

+**Note:** This terminates the connection to NSQ immediately.
+If you're writing messages faster than they can be sent to NSQ, you may have messages in the producer's internal queue.
+Calling `#terminate` before they're sent will cause these messages to be lost.
+After you write your last message, consider sleeping for a second before you call `#terminate`.

 ## Consumer